ibodigital/resources/Installation_Guide.md

 Install the docker container for trustkey.
 You will need an autorizsed docker hub account to download the docker container

+Please ask IBODigital for the latest release tag to ensure that you pull the correct production release.

 ```
 docker login
-docker pull ibodigital/trustkey-premise-pi
+docker pull ibodigital/trustkey-premise-pi:{tag}
-docker run --env-file env_trustkey.conf --network trustkey.net --name trustkey-premise-pi -p 80:8080 -p 8081:8081 --restart on-failure:5 -d ibodigital/trustkey-premise-pi
+docker run --env-file env_trustkey.conf --network trustkey.net --name trustkey-premise-pi -p 80:8080 -p 8081:8081 --restart on-failure:5 -d ibodigital/trustkey-premise-pi:{tag}
 ```

 To complete the setup point your browser at:

 ```
-http://<your server id>:8080/view/register
+http://<your server id>/view/register
 ```

 Once logged into trustkey, it is highly recommended that you change your password.
-If you have not setup the mailserver, recovery of a forgotton password will be difficult.
+If you have not setup the mailserver, recovery of a forgotton password will not be possible.

 * Click on the profile icon (top right) --> Profile --> Change Password

 ## Upgrades

-trustkey provide weekly updates.
 To perform an upgrade of the docker container perform the following

 ```
 docker login
 docker ps
-docker stop <container id>
-docker rm <container id>
+docker rm -f  <container id>
-docker pull ibodigital/trustkey-premise-pi
+docker pull ibodigital/trustkey-premise-pi:{tag}
-docker run --env-file env_trustkey.conf --network trustkey.net --name trustkey-premise-pi -p 80:8080 -p 8081:8081 --restart on-failure:5 -d ibodigital/trustkey-premise-pi
+docker run --env-file env_trustkey.conf --network trustkey.net --name trustkey-premise-pi -p 80:8080 -p 8081:8081 --restart on-failure:5 -d ibodigital/trustkey-premise-pi:{tag}
 ```